jamesctucker/Fantastic-Front-End-Toolbox/README.md

 ## Contribute

 Have a tool or resource that you love and think would be helpful to others?
 Just send a Pull Request with the details!
-Please follow the simple [Contribution Guidelines](https://github.com/LisaDziuba/Awesome-Design-Tools/blob/master/Contribution_Guidelines.md).
+Please follow the simple [Contribution Guidelines](https://github.com/jamesctucker/Fantastic-Front-End-Toolbox/blob/master/Contribution-Guidelines.md).
 Can't wait to see your suggestions!

 ## Roadmap

+* Add Kotlin for web development resources
-* TBD
+* Suggestions?

 ## Table of Contents